edavis/transmission-fluid/README.md

 call for each torrent ID.

-It's the difference between making one HTTP request with all the torrents you want to update and *N* HTTP requests with one ID at a time.
+It's the difference between making one HTTP request with all the torrents you want to operate on and *N* HTTP requests with one ID at a time.
 The overhead can get noticable quick.

 *Note:* The IDs don't have to be numeric, either.
 If you're using